ONLYOFFICE/docspace-api-sdk-python/docs/FilesFoldersApi.md

 Get the \"Private Room\" section

-Returns the detailed list of files and folders located in the \"Private Room\" section.
+Returns the detailed list of files and folders located in the "Private Room" section.

 ### Example